betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googlemock/docs/CookBook.md

 C++11 introduced <em>move-only types</em>.
 A move-only-typed value can be moved from one object to another, but cannot be copied.  `std::unique_ptr<T>` is probably the most commonly used move-only type.

-Mocking a method that takes and/or returns move-only types presents some challenges, but nothing insurmountable.
+Mocking a strategy that takes and/or returns move-only types presents some challenges, but nothing insurmountable.
 This recipe shows you how you can do it.

 Let’s say we are working on a fictional project that lets one post and share snippets called “buzzes”.
 Your code uses these types: